naturepoems/naturepoems/quotes/Meiji-Period-Haiku-(1868–1912)/Masaoka-Shiki/index.md

 ---
 layout: author
 title: Masaoka Shiki
-description: "Often regarded as one of the four great masters of haiku, Masaoka Shiki was instrumental in modernizing haiku and bringing it to new audiences.
-He emphasized the importance of capturing clear and vivid images from nature, and his work has influenced many poets."
+description: "Masaoka Shiki (1867–1902) is one of the most influential figures in modern Japanese poetry and is known for his efforts to modernize haiku.
+He emphasized the importance of subjective experience and sought to depict nature in a fresh and evocative manner, often focusing on the beauty of everyday life."
 subject: "Meiji Period Haiku (1868–1912)"
 parent: Meiji Period Haiku (1868–1912)
 permalink: /Meiji Period Haiku (1868–1912)/authors/Masaoka-Shiki/